tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 12 - UX UI Best Practices.md

 #### Bad Example 3:

-Sometimes blue color is a button, cometimes not:
+Sometimes blue color is a button, sometimes not: